Jandev/minifier/README.md

 ### Local development - local.settings.json

 You should add a file called `local.settings.json`, if you want to run the solution yourself.

+While the deployment templates make sure the appropriate permissions are set for the managed identities, you need to do this for yourself when running on your own machine.
+Within Visual Studio you can set the used identity in `Tools -> Options -> Azure Service Authentication -> Account Selection`.
+Most other tools use the identity configured via the Azure CLI.

 The contents of the `Minifier.Frontend` project should look similar to the following:

 ```json